IchbinMrNook/Password-Changer-VBS/README.md

-✅Now you jsut need to wait for the script to finish...✅
+✅Now you just need to wait for the script to finish...✅

 The PC will reboot, then you just press the Accesibility Options on the bootom left of the login screen.
 After you did that a new cmd windows will open, now type "control userpasswords2" then select the user and press reset password, now type the new password in and press ok, apply and ok.